-Trackpad Gestures on iPad
+How to Use Trackpad Gestures with iPad

-Bring up the dock
+Bring up the Dock

 Apart from using multiple windows, you can change apps by bringing up the dock.
-For this, simply move the mouse cursor to the bottom of your iPad screen.
+For this, move the mouse cursor to the bottom of your iPad screen.

 Access Control Center